What do I need?

 - A booklet with preferably drawing paper, but other light coloured paper will work too.
 You can make it yourself like we did for another CWCN school holiday activity, you can buy it in a stationery or art shop, you can also use a drawing pad.

-- Pencil, colour pencils (most kids are likely to want an eraser and a sharpener on standby too).
-Of course you can also use crayons, water colours etc. That’s entirely up to you.
+- Pencil, colour pencils (most kids are likely to also need an eraser and a sharpener on standby).
+Of course, you can use crayons as well, and water colours etc. That’s entirely up to you.

-- Glue may be good to have too, especially if kids start collecting, for instance leaves.
+- Glue may be good to have, especially if kids start collecting, for instance leaves.

 - A jar with lid may be a beneficial too, just in case an insect is caught and requires looking at for a little while before being sketched and released again .